Vanguard Canada is the Canadian subsidiary of the Vanguard Group, one of the largest financial institutions in the world.

 Vanguard Growth ETF Portfolio (VGRO)

-VGRO is Vanguard Canada asset allocation ETF that was established in 2018 and trades on the Toronto Stock Exchange.
+VGRO is Vanguard Canada asset allocation ETF established in 2018 that trades on the Toronto Stock Exchange.
 It is designed for long-term capital growth through investment in equities and fixed-income assets.

 Here are the top ten holdings in VGRO: